 How Does CIPP Work?

-The process begins by using high velocity jetter to clear all foreign material and debris out of the host pipeline.
+The process begins by using a high-velocity jetter to clear all foreign material and debris out of the host pipeline.
 Next, a video camera is used to determine the exact location and condition of the damaged pipeline.
 When this has been determined, an epoxy mixture is saturated into a mat constructed of fiberglass and felt.
-This mat is wrapped onto what is known as a bladder and is then inserted into the pipeline to the exact location of damage.
+This mat is wrapped onto what is known as a bladder and is then inserted into the pipeline, and then brought right to the exact location of damage.
 Using air pressure, the bladder is inflated to the proper level to couple the repair to the pipe.
-After the proper curing time, usually two-to-three hours, the bladder is deflated and removed.
+After the proper curing time, usually two to three hours, the bladder is deflated and removed.
 This ends the point repair process.

 CIPP is usually performed from an upstream manhole or access point.
 It is possible to install a liner from a downstream access point, upstream to a blind end; however, this carries the highest risk of all CIPP installation methods.